Register for Free edWebinars Below

 The more knowledge and effective tools teachers have, the more successful readers and writers their students become.

-Dr. Hougen and Dr. Smartt will highlight the connection of the science of reading to effective structured literacy instruction.
+Dr. Hougen and Dr. Smartt highlight the connection of the science of reading to effective structured literacy instruction.
 Instructional strategies of one essential foundational skill, phonological awareness, will be presented in-depth.
-For example, modeling of instructional strategies that support phonological awareness and its relationship to orthographic mapping and phonics instruction will be provided.
-Throughout the presentation, Dr. Hougen and Dr. Smartt will reference content from their book, Fundamentals of Literacy Instruction & Assessment, Pre-K–6, Second Edition.
-Unique features of the text, such as reflection activities and direct practice opportunities with students, will be noted.
+For example, modeling of instructional strategies that support phonological awareness and its relationship to orthographic mapping and phonics instruction are provided.
+Throughout the presentation, Dr. Hougen and Dr. Smartt reference content from their book, Fundamentals of Literacy Instruction & Assessment, Pre-K–6, Second Edition.
+Unique features of the text, such as reflection activities and direct practice opportunities with students, are noted.

-This edWebinar will be of interest to pre-K through middle school teachers, school and district leaders, teacher educators, preservice teacher candidates, and other professionals involved in teaching foundational literacy skills.
-There will be time to have your questions answered at the end of the presentation.
+This recorded edWebinar will be of interest to pre-K through middle school teachers, school and district leaders, teacher educators, preservice teacher candidates, and other professionals involved in teaching foundational literacy skills.

 About the Presenters

 As a general and special education teacher, public school administrator, and university faculty member, Dr. Hougen has dedicated her work to improve the achievement of students who struggle with learning.
 She supports teacher educators, teacher candidates, classroom teachers, and specialists to implement the science of literacy.